DigiBP/25DIGIBP3/README.md

 This challenges highlights the need for digital transformation, which our To-Be process aims to address.

+# 2. TO-BE:

+## 2.1 Overview of the TO BE Process

+--> screenshot of the to be process

+- The process begins with the submission of a google form by the applicant.
+- The form is received and forwarded to the appropriate approver.
+- The approver checks the form for completeness and requests feedback if necessary.
+- A rejection email is sent if the request is denied.
+- If approved, the process continues to account creation and password generation.
+- Account information and credentials are dispatched via post and informed via email.
+- The process outcomes are stored in a google sheet, and a confirmation email is sent to the applicant.

-# How to Run the Process
+## 2.2 How to run the process
+  ### 2.2.1 Service tasks

+  ### 2.2.2 User tasks

+  ### 2.2.3 Decisions Tables

+- Camunda evaluates the request based on predefined DMN decision tables.
+   - Depending on the decision outcome, the request is either forwarded for approval or flagged for revision.

+### 2.2.4 User Interface

 1. **Set Up the Google Form**
    - Ensure the form is designed with all required fields.
    - Configure responses to be saved in Google Sheets.

-2. **Integrate Google Form with Make (Integromat)**
+2. **Integrate Google Form with Make**
    - Use Make to monitor new submissions.
    - Set up an automation scenario that transfers form responses to Camunda.
 3. **Trigger the Camunda Workflow**
    - Once Make detects a new form submission, it triggers the process instance in Camunda.
    - The request data (applicant details, access type, required approvals) is passed as process variables.

-4. **Decision Table**
-   - Camunda evaluates the request based on predefined DMN decision tables.
-   - Depending on the decision outcome, the request is either forwarded for approval or flagged for revision.

-5. **Approval Workflow**
-   - If approval is required, the process routes the request to the correct approver based on role-based rules.
-   - The approver receives a task in Camunda Tasklist and can approve or reject the request.

-6. **Automated Email Notification**
-   - Once the request is approved, an automated email is sent to the applicant with login details and instructions.
-   - If rejected, the applicant is notified via email with the reason for rejection.

-7. **Automated Email Notification**
-   - In this prototype, account creation is mocked using a Flask API or a simulated service.
-   - Future integration could include real SAP IDM system integration for actual account provisioning.

-# TO-BE:
-## 6.1 Make Scenarios
-  ### 6.1.1Google Form
-  ### 6.1.2 Send Email notifications
-  ### 6.1.3 Simulation of SAP Account creation
-## 6.2 Integration of DMN - Decision Tables

-# Benefeits
+# 3. Benefits

 # Technologies